dynatrace-ace-services/easy-data-ingest/data-ingest/Readme.md

 - Result

-It's exatly the same type of result as the previous exercice.
+It's exatly the same type of result as the previous exercise.

 ## Entry point = OneAgent
 - Prerequisite